jayeshbankoti007/jayeshbankoti007/README.md

 📌 Source code is all publicly available in a private repo.

+---

 ### 🧙 [Financial RAG](https://github.com/jayeshbankoti007/Financial_RAG)
 Production-ready RAG (Retrieval-Augmented Generation) system specifically designed for financial document analysis.
 Upload PDFs, ask natural language questions, and get accurate answers with precise source attribution.

 📌 Source code is all publicly available in a private repo.

+---

+### 🔒 [Private] BertTopic Optimised Clustering (ask for access)
+**Narrative Intelligence Pipeline** using UMAP + HDBSCAN for unsupervised discourse clustering with external MongoDB queueing.

+📌 *Ask me for access to view the private repo. — request access if interested*